jug971990/DNN_watching_TV_action_detection/README.md

 # DNN_watching_TV_action_detection
 Deep Learning model that detects the action of Watching TV in a video

 # Install Dependencies

     pandas
     numpy
     scipy
     sklearn
     tensorflow-gpu
     keras
     matplotlib

 # Execution

 # Generate landmarks:

     Videos are submitted to the OpenPose portable execution file to generate json files of the body landmarks, and the left and right hand landmarks for each frame in the video.

 # Preprocess data:

-    Read the json files in every folder.
+    Read the json files (landmarks for each frame in the video) in every folder.
     Collect the full body (pose), and the left and right hand landmarks.
     Calculate the euclidean distances between body pose landmarks for each frame Calculate the euclidean distances between left hand landmarks for each frame Calculate the euclidean distances between right hand landmarks for each frame
     Output the file for each video.

+    The above operations can be executed by running 'parse_json_tv.ipynb'

 # Deep Learning model: